microsoft/logstash-output-application-insights/README.md

 ```

 ### disable_truncation
-When set to true, event fields won't be truncated to max 1MB (beware: The max allows bytes size per filed is 1MB, setting it to true, it will be just waste of bandwidth and storage) Default false
+When set to true, event fields won't be truncated to max 1MB (beware: The max allows bytes size per filed is 1MB, setting it to true, it will be just waste of bandwidth and storage) Default false.
 Used for troubleshooting
 example:
 ```ruby